mikependon/RepoDB/RepoDb.Extensions/RepoDb.PostgreSql.BulkOperations/README.md

 ## BulkUpdate

-Bulk update a list of data entity objects into the database.
-A record is being updated in the database based on the defined qualifiers.
+Update the existing rows from the database by bulk.
+The operation will be based on the given qualifiers.
 It returns the number of rows updated in the database.

 ### BulkUpdate via DataEntities